 Use a scheduling software, like Connecteam, to create shifts for all your employees and get updates if they haven’t clocked in or forgot to clock out.
-With updates, your employees can “check in”, “complete” or “reject” a shift so you always know where everyone stands.
-Connecteam even has a built in chat app so you and your employee(s) can chat about a shift instantly.
+With updates, your employees can “check-in”, “complete” or “reject” a shift so you always know where everyone stands.
+Connecteam even has a built-in chat app so you and your employee(s) can chat about a shift instantly.

-When you implement team building exercises, be sure to ask that your remote employees share insights about their culture and location.
+When you implement team-building exercises, be sure to ask that your remote employees share insights about their culture and location.
 This will help to limit misunderstandings related to culture and will help build comradery.

-When you are managing remote employees, it can be hard to have direct insight in how they’re getting the work done.
+When you are managing remote employees, it can be hard to have direct insight into how they’re getting the work done.
 Should a customer approach you and say that a remote employee isn’t meeting deadlines or expectations, you need to be able to take care of this quickly and efficiently.

-A way to avoid all of this is be 150% clear about what your expectations are.
+A way to avoid all of this is to be 150% clear about what your expectations are.
 Your employees need to know what is expected like how many hours they’re putting in or what the end product looks like.
 Create ground rules together so both of you are always on the same page.